How to Catch Up on Retirement Savings: Strategies for 30s and Beyond

 Partnering with a financial advisor or a CPA can help if you’re unsure how to catch up on retirement savings.
 A financial advisor can help you evaluate investments and decide on a strategy that accommodates your goals.

 Your advisor can help you create a budget and decide on the right savings and investment strategies to maximize your earnings.
-They can assist you in diversifying your portfolio to match your risk tolerance and save the money you need for a comfortable retirement.
+They can help you diversify your portfolio to match your risk tolerance and save the money you need for a comfortable retirement.

 FAQ About How to Catch Up on Retirement Savings